DanielePalaia/GemfireGreenplumConnector/readme.md

 It's a modification of:</br>
 https://github.com/charliemblack/geode-kafka-integration-example </br>
 to ingest on Postgresql rather than kafka. </br>
-It is inserting, updating, deleting one row every time (not efficient use copy instead). </br>
 A Greenplum table will consists on two field id and data where id is related to Gemfire key and data to Gemfire value in a Gemfire region.

 ## build the project